takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 }
 ```

+### Props

+The parameters of [`SunDirectionalLight`](#directionalsunlight) are exposed as props.

 ## AerialPerspective

-A post-processing effect that displays aerial perspective.
+A post-processing effect that renders atmospheric transparency and inscattered light.
 It can optionally render sun and sky irradiance as deferred lighting.

 This is for use with the [postprocessing](https://github.com/pmndrs/postprocessing)’s EffectComposer and is not compatible with the one in Three.js examples.